 Contact Us for Church Partnership Opportunites

 The needs and opportunities in Africa are greater than any one ministry can address.
 APT Ministries is looking for churches that want to expand their reach and influence in Africa in fulfilling the Great Commission by engaging in pastoral training there.
-By the end of 2017, APT Ministries will have trained nearly 10,000 pastors and leaders since the ministry began in 2008.
+By the end of 2018, APT Ministries will have trained over 12,000 pastors and leaders since the ministry began in 2008.
 We praise the Lord for this impact, but it is only a “small start” to address a huge need in Africa.
 Please contact us if you would like to discuss the needs and opportunities and find out more about how even a single church can have an eternal impact through training pastors in Africa.